urcsc174/2019-spring-csc174/assignment06-simple-form-and-database/instructions.md

 In parallel with the IA and Designer working on the website, the coder will be graded on the functionality of the simple HTML form and it's ability to write to a MySQL database.

 - [ ] On the class webserver (not a localhost), the **Technical Coder** must create a dedicated table to capture input from the website's HTML form
-  - Note: the website needs to use a "remote database" - the professor will present instructions regarding how to set up a remote database and use it in the next CSC 174 class
+  - Note: the website needs to use a "remote database" - <s>the professor will present instructions regarding how to set up a remote database and use it in the next CSC 174 class.</s> See the instructions in the **Installation** section, below.
 - [ ] The **Technical Coder** must add the appropriate PHP code to the website to write HTML form data to the dedicated table in the database on the remote server
   - All industry standards and best practices as demonstrated in CSC 174 for using PHP to write to a MySQL database must be implemented